welldonestudio/welldonestudio.github.io/docs/add-chain/Ethereum.md

+---
+description: How to add EVM-compatible networks to the WELLDONE wallet.
+keywords: [add chain, etheruem, EVM-compatible networks]
+---

 ## Ethereum params

 To add EVM-compatible networks to the WELLDONE wallet, send the following object as a factor to `params`.